 Make your affirmations short, you want your affirmations to be easy to recite, fun, and most important, effortless.
-You do not want to keep reaching for something, try to remember the sequence of the words or feel stressed before you say your affirmations.
+You do not want to keep reaching for something, or try to remember the sequence of the words, or feel stressed before you say your affirmations.

-Keep your affirmation visible, write your affirmation on card and stick on the fridge, or front door or at your desk, make wallpaper for your phone and computer, use Post-it Notes, add them to your vision board, or write them down daily to cement them in your mind.
+Keep your affirmation visible, write your affirmation on a card and stick it on the fridge, front door, at your desk, or make a wallpaper for your phone and computer.
+Use Post-it Notes, add them to your vision board, or write them down daily to cement them in your mind.

 Do a spot inspection of your affirmations every couple of weeks, check to see if the affirmations still energize you and make you feel good.
-If the affirmations don’t meet all the criteria needed to have an effective affirmation, then it is time to create new ones.
+If not, then it is time to create new ones.

 Once you love your affirmation, repeat them at any chance you get, add them to your morning and nighttime routines.

-Make affirmations the soundtrack of your life, keep the music positive, and write lyrics that inspire you to do amazing things with your life, repeat them often and watch life manifest exactly what you want.
+Make affirmations the soundtrack of your life, keep the music positive, and write lyrics that inspire you to do amazing things, repeat them often and watch life manifest what you want.